Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Continuous performance monitoring is a DevOps best practice.
 The effectiveness of a DevOps approach can only be measured by tracking the right performance metrics, such as lead time, mean time to detect, and issue severity.

-Monitoring these metrics is also important because it allows you to detect when things go wrong so you can recover quickly.
 The DevOps metrics you track will depend on your organization’s goals and expectations.
 Some metrics, such as unit cost, are useful to any engineering team because they are tied to profitability.

 Monitoring unit cost as a DevOps metric is a good practice because it helps you build cost-optimized software from the get-go.
 This is because you get early insight into what your costs are so you can plan your projects and make trade-offs proactively.